mostafa-elgendy22/Restaurant-Simulation/README.md

 # Restaurant-Simulation
-A simulation of the operation of a real restaurant using various Data Structures.
+A simulation of the operation of a real restaurant using data structures.